jlpteaching/gem5-assignment-template/assignment-2/assignment.md

 Answer the following questions in your report.
 Include information on how you designed the experiment, what you measured, and the analyzed the data.

-1. Change the clock to be lower (e.g., 1 GHz).
-How does a lower clock affect the answers to the two research questions?
+1. Change the clock to be higher (e.g., 4 GHz).
+How does a higher clock affect the answers to the two research questions?

 ## Submission